Email Customization Example

 Locate Customized Files

-Clone the GitHub repository at the top of this page, then inspect the brand's customized files in the recipes/email folder, to understand the folder layout.
+Clone the GitHub repository at the top of this page, then inspect the brand's customized files in the recipes/email folder, to understand a folder layout that you could use to store branding customizations in source control.

 text